UN nuclear chief in Iran as it threatens watchdog's cameras - WTMJ

 “The IAEA certainly will not get footage from those cameras,” Zarif said.

-The Vienna-based IAEA did not immediately respond to a request for comment on Zarif’s comments.
+The Vienna-based IAEA did not respond to a request for comment on Zarif’s comments, though Grossi was expected to address journalists on his return to Vienna late Sunday night.
 The agency last week said the visit was aimed at finding “a mutually agreeable solution for the IAEA to continue essential verification activities in the country.”

 There are 18 nuclear facilities and nine other locations in Iran under IAEA safeguards.